-- 1. Finalize Camp program plans and advancement needs. - 2.
-Pay balance of fees to Western Los Angeles County Council sixteen days prior to your departure at the latest.
-Please make sure parents are aware of this deadline. - 3.
+- 2. Finalize Camp program plans and advancement needs. - 3.
 All physical examinations for Medical Form should have been completed at this point. - 4.
 The unit leader should collect individual Scout forms and medicals to be brought to Camp. - 5.
 Unit Committee finalizes transportation needed to and from the camp.